donohoe/content/posts/iphone-ios-setup-for-kids.md

   * If you have a Bluettoth device this is a good time to have your child (not you) do the pairing process
 * Settings > Notifications
     * For 'Notification Style', manually set "Allow Notifications" to _Off_
-        * Excepts for harmless apps like Calendar etc.
+        * Except for harmless apps like Calendar etc.
         * Turned off _Sound_ on mostly everything else
         * For "Photos"
             * Shared Albums